JOrtavia/jortavia.com/src/content/about/index.md

 ---

-Jazmine Ortavia Cooper (she/they) is a writer based in Detroit, MI.
-Her work has appeared in the Detroit Metro Times and Lunch Ticket.
-She’s a classically trained violist who plays in an amateur orchestra when she’s not reading or writing.
-She just finished her first novel.
+Jazmine Cooper (she/they) is a writer based in Detroit, MI.
+Her work has appeared in Lunch Ticket, and The Detroit Metro Times, and evolves around experiences with mental health, addiction, difficult family dynamics, and music.
+Though primarily a novelist, she has written non-fiction pieces and poetry about her experiences with mental health and spirituality and continues to write around these themes in addition to current events on her website jortavia.com.
+She received her MFA in Fiction from Antioch Los Angeles and is in the process of finding representation for her first novel Only Some of Us Are Animals.
+When she’s not writing, she’s reading, managing her book Instagram, The Literary Asylum, and practicing viola as she’s an amateur, classically trained musician.